Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

 ## Create pull request for training data updates

-In this workflow, you will create a pull request with updates to the training data to trigger the **SpeechTrainDataCICD** workflow which will train an initial model. to do this, you will:
+Create a pull request with updates to the training data, triggering the **SpeechTrainDataCICD** workflow and creating the initial model.

+To create your pull request:

 * [Update the speech model training data](#update-training-data)
 * [Test the training data updates](#test-training-data-updates)